Police: Mother Charged After Boy, 3, Found With Traces Of Cocaine In His System From Drug-Laced Gummy Worm

 MCKEES ROCKS (KDKA) — A mother from McKees Rocks is facing charges after police say her 3-year-old son ate a piece of drug-laced candy.

-According to the criminal complaint, Darlena Johnson’s 3-year-old son ended up at UPMC Children’s Hospital last month.
+According to the criminal complaint, Darlena Johnson’s 3-year-old son ended up in UPMC Children’s Hospital emergency room last month.
 He was twitching and lethargic.

-Police said the hospital staff performed a urine test on the boy that “showed positive results for THC.”
+Police said the hospital staff performed a urine test on the boy that “showed positive results for THC,” a compound found in marijuana.

 It was at that time, police say, that Johnson told the doctors that the boy had eaten a “THC gummy worm that she had purchased from a gas station.”